Last Updated on

-This El Salvadorian staple is very popular in Guatemala.
+This El Salvadorian staple is, as it turns out, also a very popular street food in Guatemala.
 The thick corn tortillas are stuffed with either refried beans, cheese, a bean-cheese combo, or cooked pork.
 A marinated cabbage and tomato salsa are added on top.
 Despite their popularity in Guatemala, this street food doesn’t begin to compare to the delicious originals made in El Salvador, where the cheese is tastier and the shape and quality are far better than most in Guatemala.
 But if you’re veggie and in a hurry, a pupusa will fill you up easily.
 Price: Q12/US $1.50.

 Another typical dish is elote, or corn on the cob.
 In Guatemala, elote it is not served with mayonnaise and chili powder as in Mexico, but rather salsa, salt and sometimes lime.
 Corn is the basis for the Guatemalan diet, and this cheap and not entirely unhealthy snack can be eaten any and everywhere.
 Price: Q10/US $1.25